I Create Awesome Stuff

 I have been able to work with many frameworks and languages

-My vast background has allowed me to work on projects from all aspects such as electronics concept to a fully functional prototype with software, to designing and either 3D printing or manufacturing with multi axis mills.
-Over the years I have explored different languages tools and created some of my own to help automate industrial machines and my personal equipment.
+My vast background has allowed me to work on projects from all aspects such as electronics concepts to fully functional prototypes, software, designing, 3D printing and manufacturing with multi axis mills.
+Over the years I have explored different languages, tools, and created some of my own to help automate industrial machines and my personal equipment.
+I have worked with small groups to reverse engineer communication protocols for Augmented Reality glasses allowing for several open source drivers to be made.

 Email me or send a message